giantswarm/docs/src/content/tutorials/observability/data-exploration/accessing-grafana/_index.md

 ## Repository

 Dashboard are defined in the [giantswarm/dashboards](https://github.com/giantswarm/dashboards) repository.
-As an example, [this link](https://github.com/giantswarm/dashboards/blob/2be49ef09bccdb65c4fd62c835567bc0794617da/helm/dashboards/dashboards/shared/home.json) takes you to the _Home_ dashboard definition as of June 28, 2021.
+As an example, [this link](https://github.com/giantswarm/dashboards/blob/2be49ef09bccdb65c4fd62c835567bc0794617da/helm/dashboards/dashboards/shared/home.json) takes you to the _Home_ dashboard definition.

 You can easily track changes in that repository directly from the Home dashboard in Grafana or via the [changes and releases](/changes/dashboards/) section.